gobble43/gobble-rec-nutrients/README.md

 # Gobble-rec-nutrients
 Gobble-rec-nutrients is a microservice, which accepts a request with

 - product barcode (UPC) or
 - specific nutrient

 and sends back an analysis of

 - product specific nutrients level
-- average nutrients level of product category and a variety of recommendations including
+- average nutrients level of product category

+and a variety of recommendations including

 - a similar product with better nutrients
-- other product lines the same brand can offer
 - a product with the highest percentage of the input nutrient

 ## Table of Contents